-Strategy A: Base Case is TVA's least-cost optimization plan that applies no additional incentives or targets.
-Resources are chosen economically to meet the reserve margin constraint for reliability.
+Strategy A: Base Case is TVA's least-cost optimization plan that applies no special constraints or targets beyond the reserve margin constraint for reliability.

 Figure 7-12 presents the modeled capacity results for Strategy A. The capacity portfolios show the summer net dependable megawatts in 2038.
 The nuclear portfolio is the same in all scenarios, except for Scenario 6 where Browns Ferry units are retired.
 Hydro capacity is the same in all cases.
-Coal capacity is the same in all scenarios, except for Scenario 4, where carbon regulation leads to additional coal retirements.
+Coal assets decrease in most scenarios, especially in the lower load scenarios.
 Solar assets are added beginning in the mid-2020 time frame, and continue to be added throughout most of the planning horizon.
 Including hydro, renewables account for 18 percent of the capacity portfolio on average.
 Natural gas assets increase over time, beginning with Gas CC additions that could be achieved through renewal of existing contracts, acquisitions or builds.
 These are augmented by Gas CT additions in Scenario 3 and 6 cases.
 With current cost projections and no promotion in Strategy A, no storage appears in any portfolios.
 Energy efficiency increases modestly in all scenarios, with impacts lessened as efficiencies from codes and standards increase.
 Demand response increases similarly across scenarios, with some differentiation due to load shape and strategic focus.

 Figure 7-13 shows the energy portfolios that correspond to the capacity charts in Figure 7-12.
 Nuclear energy remains the same over time across the cases, with the exception of the Scenario 6 case where energy from the retired Browns Ferry units is replaced primarily with solar and gas generation.
 Hydro energy remains the same across portfolios.
-Coal generation decreases over the planning horizon as units are retired and declines further in lower load cases, especially in Scenario 4.
+Coal generation decreases over the planning horizon as units are retired and declines further in lower load cases, especially in Scenarios 4 and 5.
 Solar generation increases substantially in all cases, with the highest increases seen in Scenario 3 and 4 portfolios.
 Including hydro, renewables account for 20 percent of total generation on average.
 Natural gas generation varies with load and strategic focus, with the highest gas generation seen in the Scenario 3 and 6 cases.
 Demand response, which produces low energy volumes, has been combined with the energy efficiency into one group termed EEDR.
 Incremental EEDR contributes a small amount to the portfolio, with increasing impacts from codes and standards reflected in the load forecast without additional TVA incentives.
 Strategy A results in 61 percent carbon-free generation in 2038 on average.